abjer/sds/src/content/page/practical.md

 # Mandatory assignments

-There will be two mandatory assignments.
+There will be two mandatory assignments to be handed as groups.

 - Assignment 1: collecting and structuring data.
-To be handed in Sunday, August 20, 2018.
+The exercise must be handed in no later than 23:59, Sunday, August 20, 2018.
-- Assignment 2: machine learning.
-To be handed in Friday, Friday 25, 2018.
+- Assignment 2: machine learning and text data.
+The exercise must be handed in no later than 23:59, Friday, August 25, 2018.

 The assignments will be graded using peer grading software.
 More information will follow.